DDQXZcp/PolyU_2020_sem2/EIE4413/EIE4413_quiz1.md

 b.
 Anti-aliasing filter: To avoid aliasing when sampling, an anti-aliasing filter is employed to limit the maximum frequency of the signal to be lowered than half of the sampling frequency.

 c.
 A/D and D/A converters: The A/D converter will first sample the analog signal to its discrete time form and then quantized the signal to become a digital signal.
+The D/A converter on the other hand will convert the processed digital signal back to the discrete time form.
+With the help of a low pass filter, the analog signal is reconstructed.

+d.
+Digital processing unit: The digitalized data will then be processed by the digital processing unit, where different DSP algorithms will be implemented.